Ernst Hanfstaengl

 Ernst Franz Sedgwick Hanfstaengl (/de/; 2 February 1887 – 6 November 1975) was a German American businessman and close friend of Adolf Hitler.
 He eventually fell out of favour with Hitler and defected from Nazi Germany to the United States.
-He later worked for Franklin D. Roosevelt and was once engaged to the author Djuna Barnes.
+He later worked for Franklin D. Roosevelt.
+He was once engaged to the author Djuna Barnes in the 1910s.

 Early life and education

-Hanfstaengl, nicknamed "Putzi", was born in Munich, Bavaria, Germany, the son of a German art publisher, Edgar Hanfstaengl, and American Katharine Wilhelmina Heine, daughter of Wilhelm Heine and Katherine Whetton Sedgwick, a cousin of American Civil War Union Army general John Sedgwick.
+Hanfstaengl, nicknamed "Putzi", (Note: A nickname (which may have been acquired in youth) meaning "little fellow"; as an adult Hanfstaengl was 1.93 m tall.) was born in Munich, Bavaria, Germany, the son of a German art publisher, Edgar Hanfstaengl, and American Katharine Wilhelmina Heine, daughter of Wilhelm Heine and Katherine Whetton Sedgwick, a cousin of American Civil War Union Army general John Sedgwick.
 His godfather was Duke Ernst II of Saxe-Coburg and Gotha.
-He had an elder sister, Erna, two elder brothers Edgar and Egon, and a younger brother Erwine.
+He had an elder sister, Erna, (Note: Some authorities suggest that Hitler was romantically involved with Erna, a tall and stately woman, or had romantic affections for her.
+While some historians have written that Hitler was nursed by Erna (and her mother) at Uffing following the Beer Hall putsch, claims that this is a myth, resulting from the misinterpretation of the US journalists who interviewed the three Hanfstaengl women (the mother, sister and wife of Ernst) immediately after Hitler's arrest by the authorities.) two elder brothers, Edgar and Egon, and a younger brother Erwine.

 Hanfstaengl spent most of his early years in Germany and later moved to the United States, where he attended Harvard College and became acquainted with Walter Lippmann and John Reed.
 A gifted pianist, he composed several songs for Harvard's football team.
 He graduated in 1909.

 He moved to New York City, where he took over the management of the American branch of his father's business, the Franz Hanfstaengl Fine Arts Publishing House.
 Many mornings he would practice on the piano at the Harvard Club of New York City, where he became acquainted with both Franklin and Theodore Roosevelt.
 Among his circle of acquaintances were the newspaper baron William Randolph Hearst, author Djuna Barnes, to whom he was engaged, and actor Charlie Chaplin.

 At the outbreak of World War I, he asked the German military attaché in New York City, Franz von Papen, to smuggle him back to Germany.
 Slightly baffled by the proposal, the attaché refused, and Hanfstaengl remained in the U.S. during the war.
 After 1917, the American branch of the family business was confiscated as enemy property.